ivvns/calorie-macro-tracker/README.md

 run `npm install` to download the dependencies

-run `npm run build` to build dist folder
+run `npm run dev` to build dist folder and run local server